turingschool/backend-curriculum-site/module4/lessons/application_coordination_with_message_queues.markdown

 Use your original P1 program as a guide to implement a program that:

 * Establishes a queue named `"email.confirmation"`
-* Pushes each element of this array as an individual JSON-ified message into the queue:
+* Publishes each element of this array as an individual JSON-ified message into the queue:

 ```
 [